icons8/lunacy-docs/docs/tips.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/eyedropper3-placeholder.png" height="auto"><source src="/public/eyedropper3.mp4" type="video/mp4"></video>

+## Zoom to selection

+To quickly jump to the required object on the canvas, select it in the left panel and press `Ctrl+2` or double-click its outline/icon.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips-zoomtoselectionph.png" height="auto"><source src="/public/tips-zoomtoselection.mp4" type="video/mp4"></video>

 ## Scaling objects

 If you want to resize an object with styling (borders, shadows, etc.), you should consider the scaling feature.
 Together with object size, it will accordingly adjust the values of its styling properties.
 See the demo below and note how the value of the border thickness changes with the object size.